igvteam/juicebox.js/index.md

 * Select a different resolution from the pulldown menu.
 * Note that changing resolution by zooming or with the resolution pulldown changes the bin size and thus the counts per bin.
 This necessitates a scale change.
-* Click on the lock icon to fix the resolution at its current value.
+* Click on the lock icon to fix the resolution at its current value when zooming.

 ### Contact Map Color Scale